 - How will the maintenance department, which is minimally sized, function in this new environment?

 - What types of waste can be eliminated?
-Is the Preventive Maintenance program optimized?
+Is the Preventive Maintenance program optimised?

-- Is the proper Predictive Maintenance program in place?
+- Is the proper Predictive Maintenance programme in place?

 - How will planning and scheduling be affected?